SeanPCompton/SQL-bits/availity/README.md

-# SQL Examples (Availity)
+# SQL Examples for Availity

-This folder contains a small, curated set of SQL examples shared for the Availity interview process.
+This folder contains a small, curated set of SQL examples.
 They reflect how I approach day-to-day data engineering work: messy source data, downstream consumers, governance constraints, and systems that are still evolving.
+I use many other languages and technologies on a daily basis and can help share those examples further if helpful or desired. (including even a Cobol script I wrote in 1999...)

 These aren’t academic exercises or LeetCode-style problems.
 Each file is a self-contained example of a pattern I’ve used in production or consulting contexts, with comments focused on intent, tradeoffs, and operational reality.
+Most of my work has naturally be proprietary client work or specific to my employer but I've kept well used favorites in my Git respositories as I have often used them to onboard new team members or to repeat familiar work.

+Often my work would expose me directly to customers in addition to working as a platform engineer thus I've been exposed to a wide spectrum of use cases and customizations.

 ## Examples